vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 If you had previously deployed a management cluster, the `~/.config/tanzu/tkg/clusterconfigs` directory contains the management cluster configuration file.

 To use the configuration file from a previous deployment, make a copy of the configuration file with a new name, open it in a text editor, and update the configuration.
-We recommend using a dedicated configuration file for each management cluster, with the configuration settings specific to a single infrastructure.
+VMware recommends using a dedicated configuration file for each management cluster, with the configuration settings specific to a single infrastructure.

-For more information about deploying a management cluster from a configuration file, see [Deploy Management Clusters from a Configuration File](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-deploy-cli.html).
+For more information about deploying a management cluster from a configuration file, see [Deploy Management Clusters from a Configuration File](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-deploy-cli.html).

 ## <a id=examine-cluster></a> Examine the Management Cluster Deployment

 During the deployment of the management cluster, either from the installer interface or from a configuration file using Tanzu CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a Kubernetes in Docker, `kind`, cluster on the jumpbox.

 Tanzu Kubernetes Grid uses the temporary management cluster to provision the final management cluster on AWS.
-For information about how to examine and verify your Tanzu Kubernetes Grid management cluster deployment, see [Examine the Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-verify-deployment.html).
+For information about how to examine and verify your Tanzu Kubernetes Grid management cluster deployment, see [Examine the Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-verify-deployment.html).

 ## <a id=deploy-workload-cluster></a> Deploy Workload Clusters